 At Prairie Lakes Healthcare System, we're here to serve you before, during, and after your hospitalization or outpatient procedure.
 We are committed to providing you with the best possible healthcare, including convenient and reliable billing services.

 As an independent organization, Prairie Lakes Healthcare System accepts most insurances.
-When you receive your hospital bill, please keep in mind that you may receive separate bills from other healthcare professionals involved in your care who are partners, but not staff members, of Prairie Lakes.
+When you receive your hospital bill, please keep in mind that you may receive separate bills from the hospital, the Specialty Clinic, and other healthcare professionals involved in your care who are partners, but not staff members, of Prairie Lakes.
 Common partners that bill separately include surgeons from other facilities, anesthesiologists, pathologists, and radiologists.

 We submit the charges to your insurance company and/or Medicare.
 A notification of pending charges is sent to you from your insurance company shortly after your discharge.
 When we receive payment or denial of coverage from your insurance company, we will send you a statement reflecting your balance due.